leticiaamorimd/leticiaamorimd/README.md

 **-->

 - 🎓 I’m a Postgraduate in Software Engineering
-- 🩺 I'm a Co-Founder of Brookstreet Digital (HC Marketing)
+- 🩺 I'm the Head of Marketing of Brookstreet Digital (HC Marketing)
 - 🌱 I’m currently learning Augmented Reality and Hebrew